UKHO/docs/software-engineering-policies/OpenSourceContribution/OpenSourceContributionPolicy.md

 - Ensure that the open source project is governed by an OSI-approved license.
 - Verify that the license allows for the intended use and contribution.
-- Obtain necessary approvals from the UKHO Legal Advisor for any contributions that may involve valuable intellectual property (CLA for example).
+- Obtain necessary approvals from the Head of Engineering for any contributions that may involve valuable intellectual property (CLA for example).

 ### 3. Maintain Quality Standards